Grindstone Lake and Trail system

 Parking is available at Grindstone Lake.
 New public restrooms are available.
 Cell phones should work on the trail.
-Dogs on leashes are allowed.
+Pets on leashes are allowed.

 The lake is regularly stocked with rainbow trout, and on occasion catfish and smallmouth bass.
 Anglers love this lake due to the fact that it is one of two public waters in the area in which you can put a non-motorized boat.
 Due to it being one of few lakes in the region, the shoreline can get fished pretty heavily especially around holiday weekends.
 You can escape the crowds by hopping in your watercraft and getting to the honey holes.

-Non-motorized boating is allowed from April 1 to Oct 31.
+Non-motorized boating is allowed year-round.
 A permit is required and is available for purchase online.